Become an Insider member to gain access to this article,

-- You may apply online or by calling or visiting any UDWR office.
+- You may apply online or by calling or visiting any Utah Division of Wildlife Resources (UDWR) office.

 - Hunters must have a valid hunting or combination hunting/fishing license to apply.

-- Hunting licenses are valid for 365 days from date of purchase.
-If you time it correctly you can apply two consecutive years on one license.
-You do not need an active hunting license to hunt, just to apply.
+- Hunting licenses are valid for 365 days from the date of purchase.
+If you time it correctly, you can apply two consecutive years on one license.
+You do not need an active hunting license to hunt—just to apply.

 - Withdrawing or correcting an application is allowed before the application deadline.
 Corrections are made by withdrawing an application and submitting a new one.
-Be aware: you will be charged the $10 application fee again to make adjustments.
+Be aware: you will be charged the $10 application fee again to make adjustments and reapply.

-- Nonresidents may apply for and build points for all available species, but, for deer, you can only draw one permit: either limited entry or general season.
+- Nonresidents may apply and build bonus points for all available species.

 Amount to remit

 |365-day hunting license||$11 youth (13 and under)|